oodlefinance/front-end-technical-test/README.md

 ![Great job](https://media.giphy.com/media/xHMIDAy1qkzNS/giphy.gif)

-Please follow the instructions below for no more than 2 hours.
+Please follow the instructions below for **no more than 2 hours**.
 If you don't finish to your satisfaction in that time, don't freak out.
-We want to see how you approach problems, and you will have a chance to talk about your work and what you struggled with, if anything.
+We want to see how you approach problems and what you get done in that time.

 ## Instructions